-1. to place on its website, within seven days from the date of service of the decision and for a continuous period of at least two weeks, the following statement (or a statement as the Court deems appropriate), to be displayed in a manner visible directly on the website's home- or landing page, in a text box separate from the website's other content having a white background and black letters, set in type-face Arial and having at least 12pt size, and to provide the claimant with evidence as to when and how the statement was placed:

-"On [date of decision], the Unified Patent Court has ruled that NUC Electronics Europe GmbH and WARMCOOK infringed European Patent No.2 028 981 held by Hurom Co., Ltd., by selling, and offering for sale Kuvings "AUTO 10".
-As a consequence NUC Electronics Europe GmbH and WARMCOOK were ordered to terminate all commercial activities related to these products in Germany, Denmark, France, Italy, The Netherlands immediately.
+to place on its website, within seven days from the date of service of the decision and for a continuous period of at least two weeks, the following statement (or a statement as the Court deems appropriate), to be displayed in a manner visible directly on the website's home- or landing page, in a text box separate from the website's other content having a white background and black letters, set in typeface Arial and having at least 12pt size, and to provide the claimant with evidence as to when and how the statement was placed: "On [date of decision], the Unified Patent Court has ruled that NUC ELEC-TRONICS CO., LTD, infringed European Patent No.2 028 981 held by Hurom Co., Ltd., by selling, and offering for sale Kuvings "AUTO 10".
+As a consequence, NUC ELECTRONICS CO., LTD, was ordered to terminate all commercial activities related to these products in Germany, Denmark, France, Italy and The Netherlands immediately.
 We apologize for any inconvenience this may cause and will be reaching out directly to commercial clients and customers to offer an appropriate solution."

-2. to send to its commercial clients and customers, within seven days from the date of service of the decision, in the national language of the respective client or customer, a letter with the following contents only (or such contents as the Court deems appropriate) and without caption, and to provide the claimant with copies of all letters sent:
+2. to send to its commercial clients and customers, within seven days from the date of service of the decision, in the national language of the respective client or customers, a letter with the following contents only (or such contents as the Court deems appropriate) and without caption, and to provide the claimant with copies of all letters sent:

-"NUC Electronics Europe GmbH and WARMCOOK have infringed Hurom's European Patent No.2 028 981 with its products Kuvings AUTO 10.
-Those products may no longer be offered for sale or sold in Germany, Denmark, France, Italy and The Netherlands, either on- or offline.
+" NUC ELECTRONIS CO., LTD, has infringed Hurom's European Patent No. 2 028 981 with its products Kuvings AUTO 10.
+Those products may no longer be offered for sale or sold in Germany, France, Denmark, Italy and The Netherlands, either on- or offline.
 We hereby request you to remove (images of) these products from your websites, from your shops and from other promotional and sales channels, to cease all sales and offers for sale of these products, and to return to us these products within seven days from the date of this letter.
 We will refund the purchase price and all costs associated with the return of the products to you."